brianjriddle/tv4-continous-delivery-valtech-2012-02/tv4/continous-integration.md

 .notes Migration from custom cms to 'off' the shelf solution.
-1.000.000 line java/jsp/html/js/xml don't read to much into this as there 140.000 lines javascript.
+1.000.000 line java/jsp/html/js/xml don't read to much into this as there 140.000 lines javascript. lots of cut and paste.
 15 testcases 738 lines
-deployed Prod irregular but could go as long as every 6-8 weeks
+deployed prod irregular but could go as long as every 6-8 weeks

 !SLIDE  transition=fade
 ![broken deliveries](broken_record.jpg)
 .notes
-one group of developers/business managers per site. no processes. may not be bad but engineering practices didn't exist either Long time between deploy process
+one group of developers/business managers per site. no processes. may not be bad but engineering practices didn't exist either long time between deploy process silos everywhere
-Silos everywhere

 !SLIDE  transition=fade